ProdriveTechnologies/sphinx/doc/usage/extensions/imgconverter.rst

 .. confval:: image_converter

-   A path to a conversion command.
-By default, the imgconverter finds the command from search paths.
+   A path to :command:`convert` command.
+By default, the imgconverter uses the command from search paths.

-   On Unix platforms, the command :command:`convert` is used by default.

-   On Windows, the command :command:`magick` is used by default.
+   On windows platform, :command:`magick` command is used by default.

    .. versionchanged:: 3.1